 In school, we learned about the 11 major systems of the body.
 However, there is a major system in the body that we didn’t learn about.
 This is the endocannabinoid system (ECS).
 Its discovery was in the late 1980s when scientists were researching how marijuana works within the body.

-Ther are a couple of reason why we never learned about the ECS in our textbooks.
+Ther are a couple of reasons why we never learned about the ECS in our textbooks.
 The main reason is that studying the ECS revolves around cannabis.

 Unfortunately, the U.S. government lists cannabis as a schedule 1 drug.
 This drastically limits any research or studies involving cannabis.
 Scientists are still in the process of figuring out much about the ECS.
 However, the fact is that the ECS exists.
 Hopefully, once it goes through the proper procedures perhaps then we will see it in standard textbooks.
 For now, let’s continue looking at what we do know about the ECS and CED.